Randal Grichuk Player Props: Rockies vs. Red Sox

 Randal Grichuk At The Plate

-- He has gone deep in one of 34 games, and in 0.7% of his plate appearances.
+- He has hit a long ball in one of 35 games, and in 0.7% of his plate appearances.

-- In 10 games this season (29.4%), Grichuk has picked up an RBI, including two games with multiple runs batted in.
+- In 31.4% of his games this year, Grichuk has driven in at least one run.
+In three of those games (8.6%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.